 What Constitutes Medical Negligence?

 Medical negligence is the central issue involved in medical malpractice claims in Pennsylvania.
 It refers to one of four main elements a patient needs to present a claim against a physician or other healthcare provider.
 It is, strictly speaking, the main required legal element of a valid medical malpractice claim.
 Knowing what may constitute medical negligence can help you understand whether you have grounds for a case.
-To discuss the specifics of your case, contact a qualified medical malpractice attorney in Philadelphia.
+To discuss the specifics of your case, contact a qualified Philadelphia medical malpractice attorney.

 Legal Definition of Medical Negligence